Question No. 13:

 Another thing to remember is the double jeopardy clause in the U.S. Constitution.
 This is the famous clause that says a person, once acquitted of a federal crime, cannot be tried again for the exact same offense by a federal court.
 That is true at the federal level.
 However, the American legal system has multiple, vertically tiered judicial jurisdictions.
 This means a person who kills someone in a federal building in Tennessee can be acquitted of that murder in a federal court, but that same person can be tried again at the state level of jurisdiction for the exact same crime in a state court of law because murder is illegal at the state level of jurisdiction in Tennessee.
 The American legal system calls this dual sovereignty.
 The same principle applies to any federal cultural resource protection statutes or regulations that exist at the federal level—but also exist in state statutes and regulations.
 You might be acquitted of an offense in a federal court room, but if the State of Tennessee has statutes or regulations that forbid that exact same crime, you could technically be nailed good for the exact same offense in a state court.
 Ouch again!!!
-To the best of my knowledge, that rarely ever happens—but it could happen.
+To the best of my knowledge, that rarely ever happens—but it can happen.